Feasibility analysis for new businesses

 The business plan template contains an action checklist that you can use to help assess your business's financial, legal and operational feasibility.

-Read more about preparing a business plan.
+Read more about writing a business plan.

 Financial viability is your business's capacity to generate enough income to meet its operating costs while maintaining required service levels.